 Screenings of selected machinima will be curated around different themes and presented in different sections.
 The most interesting submissions are those which seek to capture or highlight a specific facet of contemporary life, from politics to art, from violence to creativity, from technology to ideology, through the aesthetic lenses of digital gaming.

-The full program will be announced March 7 2022
+The full program will be announced in Early March 2023

 Please carefully read our simple submission guidelines and requirements below before sending your work.